yaoyi92/autoplex/docs/user/installation/installation.md

 We recommend using `jobflow-remote` as it is more flexible to use, especially on clusters where users cannot store their own MongoDB.
 You can find a more comprehensive `jobflow-remote` tutorial [here](../jobflowremote.md).

+> ℹ️ These workflow managers are not included in the standard installation by default, to install autoplex with workflow managers please install `autoplex` using `pip install autoplex[strict,workflow-managers]`

+> ℹ️ If using fireworks to manage your jobs, additionally please update `pymongo` package to v4.11, using `pip install --upgrade pymongo==4.11`

 Submission using `FireWorks`:
 ```python
 from fireworks import LaunchPad